 William died in 1866 and is believed to be buried next to Christina in the McElroy Cemetery. there is no stone present but there is room for the unmarked grave next to her.
 Christina is believed to be a full-blooded Potawatomi Indian, but no proof of this has been found.
 She has been described as an "Indian maiden".
 Interviews in the late 1980's and early 1990's with elderly descendants living in the immediate area of McElroy cemetery referred to her as the "dirty little Indian" buried there.

-The descendants said that neighbors and family members complained that Potawatomi and Wyandot Indians would come and stay on the property where Christina lived and visit with her.
+Christina was proud of her Indian heritage.
+Family members and neighbors complained that Potawatomi and Wyandot Indians would come and stay on the property where Christina lived and visit with her.
 This would have been in the 1850's on the farm owned by John J. Garlinger, one of Christina's son's.
 The Potawatomi Indian information is also found in a letter from Joe Thompson of Bluffton, Ohio who cites Julia Herr as the source, Julia is grand-daughter of Julia Boutwell.
 Merle Romick of nearby Ada, Ohio and great-great-grandson of Christina also spoke of Christina as an Indian in a telphone conversation in 1992.
 Merle's brother, Melvin Romick owned the John J. Garlinger farm in 1992.
 The barn had burned down in 1913 as a result of a lightning strike.

 From 1850 until their deaths, William and Christina lived on the 160 acre farm owned by John J. Garlinger in Section 2 of Liberty Township, Hardin County, Ohio.